 Furthermore IACS hereby disclaims all responsibility for and accepts no liability for any errors or losses caused by any incompleteness or inaccuracies of such information or the consequences of any person acting or refraining from acting or otherwise relying on such information.

 IACS is the owner or licensee of the copyright, database rights and all other intellectual property rights in the Website Materials.
 Such material is protected by laws and treaties throughout the world.

 The trade marks and logos ("Marks") displayed on the Website Materials are the property of or licensed to IACS.
 You are not permitted to use these Marks without the prior written consent of IACS.

-You may download and use the Website Materials only in accordance with the Terms and Conditions.
+You may download and use the Website Materials only in accordance with the Guidelines and Terms and Conditions.